A Transformational Approach to Treating Alzheimer’s Disease … and more.

-Advanced Technology – T3D-959 is a PPAR delta / gamma dual nuclear receptor agonist, a novel mechanism of action.
-T3D-959 activates PPAR delta with 15-fold more potency than PPAR gamma.
-This combination of delta and gamma activities confers unique biological and safety profiles with the potential to address multiple medical impairments in AD and also, Huntington’s disease.
+T3D-959 is a PPAR delta agonist with lesser PPAR gamma activity.
+It is 15 times more potent for PPAR delta than for its secondary target, PPAR gamma.
+This particular combination confers unique biological activity and safety profiles with the potential to address the multiple medical impairments found in Alzheimer’s disease patients.

 It's Time for a New Paradigm

 The Company’s therapeutic approach to slow, stop or reverse the progression of Alzheimer’s disease is based on two fundamental concepts:

 - Target ‘upstream’ defects found in Alzheimer’s disease, as opposed to later-occurring, ‘downstream’ manifestations of the disease by addressing DCGM, which precedes and is predictive of cognitive decline.

 - Target multiple defects manifested by the disease, not one, with a single drug therapy.

 Disease reversal has been demonstrated pre-clinically in an Alzheimer’s animal model.
 Early quantitative and qualitative results in Alzheimer’s patients in our two-week, non-placebo-controlled 36-subject Phase 2a feasibility study preliminarily indicate: